 Many people who use the WordPress Divi accordion want it to start out closed by default.
-Every WordPress client that I’ve used it for has asked for that, and there are many people online asking about it.
+Every WordPress client I have who uses the Divi accordion has asked for it, and there are many people online asking about it.

 The way it works now is that the first element of the accordion defaults to open, which looks kind of strange.

 The solution I came up with is to make a dummy first row which is invisible!

 After you create your regular accordion items, create one with the title of “Invisible” (actually, it can be called whatever you want).